MV Swift Rescue: Rescue missions

 Swift Rescue has not been involved in any actual submarine rescue operations; the ship has however been involved in other operations, including searches.
-Swift Rescue participated in the ongoing triennial submarine rescue exercise in the region, Exercise Pacific Reach which involves regional partners such as the United States Navy,Japan Maritime Self-Defense Force, Royal Australian Navy and Republic of Korea Navy.
+Swift Rescue participated in the ongoing triennial submarine rescue exercise in the region, Exercise Pacific Reach which involves regional partners such as the United States Navy, Japan Maritime Self-Defense Force, Royal Australian Navy and Republic of Korea Navy.
 The exercise is primarily meant to build interoperability within the region for submarine rescue capabilities as well as building relations between regional submarine operators and rescue assets.

-On 10 March 2014, Swift Rescue was assigned to aid in the search of the missing Malaysia Airlines Flight 370.
-Swift Rescue was equipped with underwater sonar and has deep-sea divers aboard the ship.
-Singapore deployed the submarine rescue vessel along with other military vehicles such as two C-130 military transport planes, a naval helicopter, and two warships, to join the search alongside six other countries.
-Swift Rescue was deployed from Changi Naval Base with members of the Naval Diving Unit and a medical team.

 Swift Rescue was also activated on 29 December 2014 to aid in the search and rescue of Indonesia AirAsia Flight 8501 after the Indonesian Search and Rescue Agency accepted the offer of help from the Singapore authorities.
 On 14 January 2015, the vessel found the wreckage of the lost airliner at the bottom of the Java Sea.

 Swift Rescue partook in its first submarine search mission after the Indonesian Navy submarine KRI Nanggala (402) went missing off the waters of Bali during a torpedo drill on 21 April 2021.
 Its ROV captured photos of the sunken boat at a depth of 838 metres on 25 April.